 In the opinion of these DC wedding photographers, there are many compelling reasons to have your destination wedding in Germany.
 For example, the country offers beautiful natural scenery — from the Alps of Bavaria to the forests of Northern Germany.
 It also boasts a well-developed and efficient wedding and hospitality industry.
-DC-area couples can be sure that they will get whatever they need for their marriage celebrations.
-There are also lots of things for brides, grooms and their guests to do before and after the wedding.
+You can be sure that you will get whatever you need for their marriage celebrations.
+There are also lots of things for you and your guests to do before and after the wedding.
 Germany has a great tradition of organizing community festivals in the summers.
 In those months, there is an outdoor party nearly every weekend somewhere in a major city.
 For beer lovers, those events almost aways feature the beverage for which Germany is most famous.

 These are all great reasons to travel from Washington, DC, to Germany for your wedding.
 One of the best ones, however, is the wedding venues.
 More specifically, Germany offers locations with histories that American venues cannot match.
 Because Europe was once ruled by nobles and monarchs, Germany’s landscape is dotted with beautiful, old castles.
 Many of these are available for rent for weddings and other events.
-That gives DC-area brides and grooms the opportunity to realize their dreams of having a fairytale wedding, these venues can give you just that.
+If you have ever dreamt of having a fairytale wedding, these venues can give you just that.
 You and your beloved can exchange your vows in ancient stone halls once inhabited by dukes and duchesses.
-They can have their portraits taken in front of antique tapestries that are hundreds of years old.
-In some cases, newlyweds can also toast their nuptials in glorious gardens with castle towers soaring behind them.
+You can have their portraits taken in front of antique tapestries that are hundreds of years old.
+In some cases, you can also toast your nuptials in glorious gardens with castle towers soaring behind you.

-Weddings in German castles are a dream come true for a Washington, DC, wedding photographer as well.
-As great as the Nation’s Capital is for photography, it has nothing quite like the historical buildings found in Germany.
+Weddings in German castles are great for your wedding photography as well.
+The Nation’s Capital looks fantastic in photographs, but it has nothing quite like the historical buildings found in Germany.
 Washington is too young, and America has never had any official noble class.
 The city has beautiful architecture and some of the world’s most famous landmarks.
 But it does not have castles.
 Getting to photograph couples in and around such edifices gives our images something fresh and new.
 It imbues our pictures with a very different and unique look and feel.
 It encourages us to stretch ourselves creatively and strive for more.
 And all of that means you get some stunning pictures of your destination wedding.

 The couple in this photo was actually from Bückeburg and had their wedding in their hometown.
 After exchanging their vows in a civil ceremony at the town hall, they came to the castle for couples portraits.
 The bride had very specific preferences regarding the portraiture and took us to her favorite part of the grounds.
 She brought us to the Princely Mausoleum, located across a small road from Schloss Bückeburg.
 Built to look like the Pantheon, the structure was constructed in 1915 to house the remains of deceased family members.
 It is a massive building whose size is not immediately apparent due to the trees surrounding it.
 When you get closer to it, you can see how it is the second-largest private crypt in the world that is still being used.
 Like the castle, the structure is open to the public.